ankurxyz/VSD_TCL/README.md

 ![clock constraints 2](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day%203/2_clk_sdc_constraints.png)

 - Next we can do the same thing for Input signals as well.
-The only difference in processing of input signals is that the input signal can be a bus or just a 1 bit signal in the netlist directory of *\*.v* files.
-The SDC constraints of a bus signal from single bit signal are differentiated by asterisk(\*).
+The only difference in processing of input signals is that the input signal can be a bus or just a 1 bit signal.
+The SDC constraints of a bus signal from single bit signal are differentiated by asterisk(\*) symbol.
 So all the input signals from openMSP430_design_constraints.csv file need to be looked into the netlist directory of *\*.v* files to check whether the signal is a input vector of length 1 or greater than 1.

 ![Input constraints1](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day%203/3_working_on_input_constraints.png)

-- Here is a print of some formatting done of the input signals that are retrieved from *\*.v* files in the Netlist directory.
+- Here is a print of some formatting done of the input signals which are retrieved from *\*.v* files of the Netlist directory.

 ![Input constraints 2](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day%203/4_formatting%20data%20for%20IO%20Constraints.png)

-- If the input signal grepped from *\*.v* file with *;* as the delimiter and in subsequent processing *" "* as the delimiter we come to know that if count i.e. length of list is 3 then the it's a bus else it's a 1 bit signal.
+- If the input signal grepped from *\*.v* file with *;* as the delimiter and in subsequent processing *" "* as the delimiter, we come to know that if count i.e. length of list is 3 then it's a bus else it's a 1 bit signal.

 ![Input constraints 3](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day%203/5_differentiating%20buses%20from%20one%20bit%20signals.png)

-- To map Output signal constraints to SDC we need to follow the same steps as we did for input constraints.
+- For mapping Output signal constraints to SDC we need to follow the same steps as we did for input constraints.

 ![Output constraints 1](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day%203/6_working%20on%20output%20constraints.png)